Nevenall/sufficient-reason/System/Magick.md

   d4    | Wilderness, Ancient human places, A mundane place friendly to your practice
   d6    | Typical western/globalized area
-  d8    | Sprawl, suburbs, most urban areas d10   | Urban core, skycraper
+  d8    | Sprawl, suburbs, most urban areas d10   | Urban core, skyscraper
   d12   | Science Lab, stock exchange floor, ultra modern building

   Table: Technocratic Locality

 ### Wyld Localities

   Wyld is a distinctly inhuman power.
-It's the power and terror of a natural world that makes no distiction between humans and bugs.
+It's the power and terror of a natural world that makes no distinction between humans and bugs.
 Wyld is a reality commonly associated with the Garou.

   Dice  | Locality (Wyld)
   -----:|:-------------